tatecarson/ATMI-Presentation-Marp/index.md

 # Introduction

-* Trace the evolution of game audio education
+- Trace the evolution of game audio education
-* Discuss best practices in game audio education
+- Discuss best practices in game audio education
-* Describe DSU's course
+- Describe DSU's course
-* Share project-based learning models
+- Share project-based learning models
-* Encourage course adoption
+- Encourage course adoption
-* Show fit within a music tech program
+- Show fit within a music tech program

 <!--
-**Test**

 - To present a history of game education and how it has coalesced into a discipline
 - To exchange ideas and best practices for game audio education
 - To describe the course as it's taught at DSU.
 To showcase an innovative approach to teaching game audio